scrappy1987/pamm.seed/readme.md

 *EntityManagerProvider*: Factory class to encapsulate the play.db.jpa.JPA static method to return the EntityManager instance for the currently running thread.

-Any specific queries required for any of the entities should be placed in the Dao associated with that entity.
-E.g. If the ProjectEntity requires any database queries not included in the Generic Dao classes, then methods for these database queries should be added in the ProjectDao class.
+Any entity specific queries should be placed in the Dao associated with that entity.
+E.g. If the ProjectEntity requires a database query not included in the Generic Dao classes, then a method for that database query should be added to the ProjectDao class.

 3. Angular Component